huizliang/portfolio/Case Study: Cyclistic/README.md

 * reformatted all dates to yyyy-m-d h:mm:ss for MySQL

 **Analyze**

 As I begun to analyze the data, I noticed a few issues with the data.
 One was that there were many bike rides with ride lengths that were under a minutes and had the same started_at station name and ended_at station names.
+While it is possible that these bikes were taken out for 1 minute (perhaps to test the bikes or the rider changed their mind), I decided not to include these types of data as many of them also had missing station names or "HQ" which I presume means headquarter.
+If I were working on a real team, I would verify this information but since I'm not, I can only conclude that these were not normal rides.

-This leads me to conclude that these bikes were not really taken out for rides.
-Therefore, I decided to exclude these types of data from the analysis.
-On the other hand, I also noticed many bike rides with unsually long ride lengths, some of which were multiple days.
-Since I don't have anyone real to ask about this information, I took a look at Divvybikes's website (the company that Cyclistic recieved its data from), and I was able to see that a bike can only be taken out for up to 24 hours.
-Once a bike is taken out for more than 24 hours, it will incur a lost or stolen bike fee.
+Second, I noticed there were also many bike rides with unsually long ride lengths, some stretching up to multiple days.
+Again, since I can't verify the reasons, I took a look at Divvybikes's website (the company that Cyclistic recieved its data from), and I was able to see that all bikes taken out for more than 24 hours will incur a lost or stolen bike fee.
 For this reason, I decided not to exclude these types of data as well.

 Once I had all of the data that I wanted to include for the analysis, I created pivot charts for all of the tables in Excel (see Cyclistic_pivot_table.png).
-First, I wanted to know how averge ride lengths for casual and member rides would differ.
-Second, I wanted to know if there were patterns in the days of the week that bikes were taken out.
-Next, I used my MySQL to perform the same calculations because I wanted to verify that the calculations done in Excel would match and they did.

-Finally, I looked for trends in the data.
-Here were my findings:
+First, I wanted to see what the averge ride lengths were for both casual and member rides.
+Second, I wanted to know if there were patterns for the days of week that bikes were taken out.
+Next, I verified these calculations on MySQL to see if they would match and they did.
+Finally, I looked for trends in the results.
+Here were some of my key findings:

-* The average ride length for casual rides was 36.90 minutes.
+* The average ride length for all casual rides was 36.90 minutes.
-* The average ride lenght for member rides was 15.82 minutes.
+* The average ride length for all member rides was 15.82 minutes.
+* In all months, average ride lengths for casual rides were always longer than member rides (they were almost always double the length time).
-* The top two most popular days for casual rides were Saturay and Sunday.
+* The two most popular days for casual rides were Saturay and Sunday.
-* The top two most popular days for member rides were Saturay and Friday.
+* The two most popular days for member rides were Saturay and Friday.

 **Share**
 href="https://https://public.tableau.com/app/profile/hui.liang/viz/12months_Cyclistic_bikedata/Dashboard1">dashboard</a>